ruemisa/munderdifflin/README.md

 Paper Planes

-Paper planes is a one-page layout for a fictional paper company (Munder Difflin), a graded assignment that we had for school.
+Paper planes is a one-page layout for a fictional paper company.

 It was created using the following technologies: